Advance Conference Program as of November 12, 2018 (Details subject to change)

 7:00 pm Banquet Keynote:

 Hon.
-Greg Rickford, Ontario Minister of Energy (invited)
+Greg Rickford, Ontario Minister of Energy, Northern Development and Mines and Minister of Indigenous Affairs

 Women in Renewable Energy (WiRE) Woman of the Year Award: Recognizing and celebrating outstanding women working in Canada's power sector